 In March 2019, the United States and the Kurdish militias declared the defeat of the Islamic State while the demilitarisation campaign in the northwest (Idlib) continued, which had begun in late 2018, and remains unsolved.
 The first half of the year was thus characterised by open fighting and massive population displacements within the Syrian territory.
 The second half of 2019 was characterised by the Turkish offensive in the northeast of the country that led to the creation of a "safe zone" along the border and to negotiations between the parties involved and their allies.
 This situation has led to a further increase in population displacement and a worsening of the coverage of basic needs in the affected communities.

 Significant changes in the context as well as the increasingly harsh push at the regional level for the return of refugees to Syria mean that our programmes continue to balance between emergency response (distribution of fodder, warm clothing, food, water from tanks, etc.) and programmes to facilitate access to shelter, health and water services as well as awareness-raising on hygiene measures.
 Health and Nutrition programmes were introduced due to a collaboration with the ministry of health.

+DAMASCUS HASSAKEH ALEPPO

+MARDIN

 More than three and a half million Syrian refugees are still settled in Turkey.
 After more than nine years of conflict, the care needs of refugees are increasing, and their survival mechanisms are at the limit.
-A small portion is still living in 7 remaining camps or Temporary Accommodation Centers (TACs) located in 5 provinces in the South East of Turkey; the rest are located within host communities and many are living in big cities, especially in Istanbul, Izmir, Bursa and Konya.
-In Turkey, Syrians represents 4.43% of the total population.
-In 2019 we focused on strengthening our partnership with the Turkish counterpart Support to Life (STL), including a stronger focus on localisation.
-This approach comes from long-time engagement with STL, which started in 2011 with a joint initiative to respond to the effects of the Van earthquake that developed into a mutual capacity strengthening partnership directed towards the Syrian refugee crisis in Turkey.
-Support to Life is a Turkish organisation committed to supporting communities affected by disasters and emergencies by partnering with humanitarian NGOs and donors.
+A small portion - a few thousand - are still living in 7 remaining camps or Temporary Accommodation Centers (TACs) located in 5 provinces in the South East of Turkey; the rest are located within host communities and many are living in big cities, especially in Istanbul, Izmir, Bursa and Konya.
+In Turkey, Syrians represent 4.43% of the total population.

+In 2019 we focused on strengthening our partnership with our Turkish counterpart, Support to Life (STL), including a stronger focus on localisation.
+This approach comes from our long-term engagement with STL, which started in 2011 with a joint initiative to respond to the effects of the Van earthquake that developed into a mutual capacity strengthening partnership directed towards the Syrian refugee crisis in Turkey.

+Support to Life is a Turkish organisation committed to supporting communities affected by disasters and emergencies, by partnering with humanitarian NGOs and donors.
 Since 2011, Action Against Hunger Spain has been working with Support to Life and recently started to explore how this partnership could be modelled and piloted as an example of localisation and partnership which could provide learning for the future.
-Conflict between pro-government forces in the south of the country and natural disasters in other areas have completely destabilised the country, and led to the resurgence of large internal displacements of populations.
-The city of Hodeida is still under siege.
-It has become increasingly difficult to access vulnerable communities.
-Almost 24 million Yemeni are in need of humanitarian assistance, 14.3 million of which are in acute need of assistance, which represents a 27% increase year on year.
-238,000 people have reached level 5 (famine) according to the Integrated Food Security Phase Classification.
-Around 7.4 million people need treatment for malnutrition, 2 million of which are children under 5.
-In 2019, Action Against Hunger worked to strengthen staff capacity within the ministry of public health and at health services level in order to improve delivery of severe acute malnutrition treatment.
-Nutrition interventions reached 44,620 people throughout the country.
-57,201 individuals within households suffering from food insecurity received support in the form of multi-purpose cash transfers in the 3 governorates of Hudaydah, Abyan and Lahi.
-Households suffering from moderate acute malnutrition were prioritised in receiving monetary support.
-In keeping with its response against the cholera epidemic, 36,658 individuals received drinking water.
-Interventions to promote hygiene and prevent the spread of the disease also took place at the community level.
-WaSH and FSL interventions were prioritised in zones that presented high rates of malnutrition and limited access to health services.
-T: 🔱 🖬 👘 街 TURKEY

-HATAY MERSIN ADANA URFA DIYARBAKIR BATMAN MARDIN ISTANBUL
+HATAY MERSIN ADANA DIYARBAKIR BATMAN MARDIN

+ISTANBUL